 6 tips for apologizing effectively

-In a study published in the journal Negotiation and Conflict Management Research, a team at Ohio State University cited six key components you should consider in all apologies.
+In a study, recently published in the journal Negotiation and Conflict Management Research, a team at The Ohio State University cited six key components you should consider in all apologies.
 The components were found by analyzing the effectiveness of apologies of more than 700 people.
 The preferred apologies included many, if not all, of these key messages: